 After your booth has been copied you will need to edit the location and job opportunities as appropriate.

-Is there booth owner training available?
+Is there booth owner and representative training available?

 What browser should I use during the virtual job fair?

 Participants must use Chrome to successfully navigate the Virtual Job Fair.